 - Position Essential Content At The Top Of Your Page

 Search engines may be lazy and read the page’s initial contents only.
-Thus, it’s crucial that key subheadings, navigation links, and phrases are made at the top.
+Thus, key subheadings, navigation links, and phrases must be made at the top.
 Key headings must be included first with a homepage brand strapline positioned second to them.